Skip to main content Skip to search Skip to search

 Linda Watson's profile page

-Nicole Widdess currently works in the Richmond School District.
-She has been working for 13 years in both elementary and high school settings.
-Her experiences as both an ELL teacher and as a resource teacher have benefited her in understanding individual student needs.
+Nicole Widdess currently works in the Richmond School District as an Elementary School Principal.
+She has been working for 20 years in both an elementary and high school setting.
+Multiple roles such as Resource teacher and ELL teacher have benefited her in understanding individual student needs.
 She is committed to teaching diverse learners and is passionate about literacy.
-Her current focus is teaching to students in the middle years.
+She is co-author with Leyton Schnellert and Linda Watson to It’s all about thinking: Creating Pathways for All Learners in the Middle Years.

 Nicole Widdess' profile page